OP-Engineering/op-sqlite/README.md

   name: 'mydb.sqlite',
 });

-// 0 turns of memory mapping, any other number enables it with the cache size db.execute('PRAGMA mmap_size=268435456');
+// 0 turns off memory mapping, any other number enables it with the cache size db.execute('PRAGMA mmap_size=268435456');
 ```